-11. Which of the following is correct regarding the taxation of alimony:
+11. Which of the following is correct regarding the taxation of alimony for divorce or separation agreements executed after December 31, 2018:

 - A. alimony is generally deductible by the payer, regardless of the execution date of the divorce or separation agreement - B. alimony is generally taxable to the recipient spouse, regardless of the execution date of the divorce or separation agreement - C. both A and B above - D. none of the above